rafaelxoliolab/RX.Software.Development/QA/QualityAssurance.md

 ### Test Case
 - A test case comprises the steps used to verify that a specific piece of functionality works correctly and meets the project requirements.

+## Reviewing Test Cases

+### self-review
+The test engineer who wrote the test case should perform a self-review.
+If you perform a self-review, verify that all requirements are covered by comparing the test case to the:

+- Software Requirement Specification (SRS), which describes the software’s purpose, how it is supposed to function, and how it will fulfill the needs of the business and its users.
+- Functional Requirements Document (FRD), which is similar to a contract stating the functional requirements needed for software to meet agreed-upon capabilities.